 Volunteer activities to consider: I am a member of Alpha Phi Omega, a co-ed service organization here at UVA.
 Joining APO is a great way to find friends and a group of people who are passionate about serving our community.

-Undergraduate research experience: I'm worked as an RA in Dr. Brown-Ianuzzi's BASH (Behavior and Social Hierarchies) Lab.
+Undergraduate research experience: I worked as an RA in Dr. Brown-Ianuzzi's BASH (Behavior and Social Hierarchies) Lab.
 I got involved simply by emailing Dr. Brown-Ianuzzi and letting her know I was interested, she immediately set me up with her grad students to see if I'd be a good fit and it's been a wonderful experience.

-Psychology Distinquished Major Progam (DMP): For my final in Professor Wood's Social Dynamics class, I wrote a research proposal with two grad students, Professor Wood found our proposal really intriguing and offered to fund our project!
+Psychology Distinguished Major Progam (DMP): For my final in Professor Wood's Social Dynamics class, I wrote a research proposal with two grad students, Professor Wood found our proposal really intriguing and offered to fund our project!
 I ended up taking the lead on the study and reached out to Professor Smyth to see if I could be included in the DMP for my project and was accepted!
-My research focuses on the effects of high or low gossip and in-group/out-group distinctions on prosocial behavior towards fellow group members.
+My research focused on the effects of high or low gossip and in-group/out-group distinctions on prosocial behavior towards fellow group members.

 Future Plans: I have applied to several business school Ph.D. programs in Organizational Behavior and I am also currently on the hunt for jobs.

 Virginia Syer - Richmond, VA - Class of 2021